jullienl/jullienl.github.io/_posts/2023-08-22-Configuring-HPE-GreenLake-SSO-SAML-Authentication-with-ADFS.md

     [![]( {{ site.baseurl }}/assets/images/AD-ADFS/pfsense-ACME-3.png)]( {{ site.baseurl }}/assets/images/AD-ADFS/pfsense-ACME-3.png){:class="body-image-post"}{: data-lightbox="gallery"}

 - A [script](https://github.com/jullienl/HPE-GreenLake/blob/main/ADFS/Renew-ADFS-certificate.ps1) that is scheduled to run every 60 days (so before the Let's Encrypt certificate expires) and includes all the necessary steps required after the certificate is renewed.
-This script is executed from the primary ADFS server and includes:
+This script should be executed on all ADFS servers in an ADFS farm and includes:

    - **Downloading the ADFS certificate from pfSense** (generated from Let's Encrypt using the Acme package/service).
    - **Updating the ADFS certificates**: